 Like dust, I am small.

-But I'm not vanity.
+But I am not vanity.

 I am a gift of God.